jhalverson/data_science/project_boston_restaurants/README.md

 ####Models

-A range of models from simple to complex were considered:
+A range of models from simple to complex were considered.
+Each model was based only on data up to the inspection date since this is ultimately how it would be used in practice.
+Below is a description of each model:

 * Model 0: Predict the median value of all the data for each of the violation levels for all restaurants.
 This corresponds to 3, 0, 0 for 1-, 2- and 3-star violations, respectively.
 A simple model like this is useful for benchmarking purposes.